NetComposer/nksip/doc/reference/callback_functions.md

 ```

 ### terminate/2
-Called when the SipApp is stopped.
+Called when the Service is stopped.

 ```erlang
 terminate(Reason::term(), State::term()) ->